markus-perl/pushover-cli/README.md

 This is forked from [Markus Perl](https://github.com/markus-perl/pushover-cli)'s work, and is extended by:

-1. Python 3.x support
+1. Adding Python 3.x support (*NOTE:*  This is no longer tested against Python 2.x)
-1. Adding support for the `device` parameter (allow you to target specific devices on your account)
+1. Adding the `device` parameter (allow you to target specific devices on your account)
 1. Incorporating the 2 outstanding PRs on the original code that were open at the time I forked this.
 Specifically:
    a.
 Adding proxy support via the `HTTP_ENV` environment variable
    a.
 Fixing the `--quiet` flag